Diabetes in Toddlers: Causes, Signs, and Treatment

 Type 2 Diabetes

-For children and adults with type 2 diabetes, the pancreas is able to produce insulin, but the body doesn’t respond to it as it should.
+For children and adults with type 2 diabetes, the pancreas can produce insulin, but the body doesn’t respond to it as it should.
 With type 2 diabetes, the glucose in the blood is unable to enter the cells and cannot supply the energy the cells need—this is also known as insulin resistance—so the sugar builds up in the bloodstream.
-After a time, the pancreas works harder to produce more insulin, but this can strain the organ, and it struggles to produce enough insulin to keep the blood sugar at a healthy level.
-This type of diabetes is more common in adults, but some children and adolescents can develop type 2 diabetes, often associated with obesity.
+Over time, the pancreas works harder to produce more insulin.

 You may have also heard the term prediabetes, which refers to having blood sugar levels that are higher than normal, but not high enough to qualify as type 2 diabetes.